evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ### Availability & Pricing

-This model had a world premiere on 05.01.2022, and deliveries started in September 2023.This model is only available in North-America.
+This model had a world premiere on 05.01.2022, and deliveries started in September 2023.
+This model is only available in North-America.